 For the water ganache:

-- 85 g dark chocolate (70% cocoa content is also best here, very coarsely chopped)
+- 85 g dark chocolate (here too, 70% cocoa content is best, very roughly chopped)

-- Half the content of a vanilla bean
+- Half the contents of a vanilla bean

 - 35g unsalted butter, room temperature and cut into 2cm cubes